awilkin87/youtube-react/README.md

 - Avoid using Redux wherever possible.
 Per the tutorial author's [retrospective](https://productioncoder.com/what-i-learned-creating-a-45-part-tutorial-series-on-how-to-build-youtube-in-react):
   > "If I had to start over again with this project, I’d try to use React hooks all the time and would only use Redux as a last resort."
 - Minor look & feel customizations
+- Minor libary differences:
+  - Use react-timeago instead of javascript-time-ago

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).